-Council tax - discounts and reductions
+Council tax - Exemptions, Discounts and Additional Charges

 How to apply for Council Tax discount and reductions